jrxrs/thesandbox/OCPJ7P.md

   * `flatMapping` collector is applied is applied to each input element in the stream before accumulation.
   * `filtering` collector eliminates content from the stream without removing an entire group, even if the group turns out empty.

+### Parallel Stream Procesing ###
+Parallel stream processing should observe the following guidelines:
+  * Stateless - the state of one element must not affect another element
+  * Non-interfering - the data source must not be affected
+  * Associative - the result must not be affected by the order of the operands

+Other rules of thumb to use which help avoid memory corruption and slow processing:
+  * Do not perform operations that require sequential access to a shared resource, e.g. printing something to the console
+  * Do not perform operations that modify shared resources, e.g. accessing any synchronised object
+  * Use appropriate collectors, such as:
+    * `toMap` in sequential mode
+    * `toConcurrentMap` in parallel mode
+Generally speaking parallel streams should only be used in the following cases:
+  * Stream contains large number of elements
+  * Multiple CPU cores are available to physically parallelise conputations
+  * Processing of stream elements requires significant CPU resources

 **Exmaples**
 Consider we have an `Order` object consisting of a `Customer`, `LocalDate` and `List<Product>`, the following orders are in the stream:
   * Joe, 2018-11-21, [Tea, Cake]